Olks/mlzoomcamp-capstone-project/README.md

 <br>

 ## Instructions how to run the project locally
-- You need to have a Docker installed on your computer.
-1. Clone the repository, run:
+1. Clone the repository, run in the Terminal:
 	- `git clone https://github.com/Olks/mlzoomcamp-capstone-project.git`
+2. To run notebooks you need to install all the dependencies:
+    - `cd mlzoomcamp-capstone-project`
+    - `pip install pipenv`
+    - `pipenv install` (Note that Pipenv file contain Linux and Mac specific library, <b>gunicorn</b>.
+If you use Windows please remove it from Pipfile.)
+    - `pipenv shell`
+    - `jupyter lab`<br>

+Note: To follow with the next steps you need to have a Docker installed on your computer.

-2. Go to project directory and build docker image from Dockerfile, run:   (it may take a few minutes)
+3. Go to project directory and build docker image from Dockerfile, run:   (it may take a few minutes)
 	- `docker build -t solar-energy-prediction .`
-3. Start a container from the solar-energy-prediction image with:
+4. Start a container from the solar-energy-prediction image with:
 	- `docker run -it --rm -p 9696:9696 solar-energy-prediction`
-4. To run test prediction (reading sample weather data from test_data.json file) open another terminal and run:
+5. To run test prediction (reading sample weather data from test_data.json file) open another terminal and run:
+	- `pipenv shell`
-	- `python predict-test.py`
+    - `python predict-test.py`<br>

-		- need to have Python, requests and pandas installed locally or without additional installations<br>
+	or just use curl to get the raw prediction

 	- `curl -X POST -H "Content-Type: application/json" -d @test_data.json http://localhost:9696/predict`
-5. To run notebooks you need to install all the dependencies:
-	- in Terminal go to the project directory and run `pipenv install` and then `pipenv shell` (or first `pip install pipenv` if you don't have pipenv installed)
-		- note that Pipenv file contain Linux and Mac specific library -> <b>gunicorn</b>.
-If you use Windows please remove it from Pipfile.
-	- now you can open noetbooks with Jupyter run e.g. `jupyter lab`

 <br>
 <br>